There is no cure for fibromyalgia, but treatment can ease some of your symptoms and improve quality of life.

 You can visit UK Fibromyalgia's support group section for a list of fibromyalgia support groups across the country.

 FibroAction is a charity that offers information and support to anyone who has fibromyalgia.
-It has a telephone service (0844 443 5422) that you can call with any questions about fibromyalgia.
+It has a telephone service (0844 443 5422) that you can call with any questions about the condition.
 It also has a network of local FibroAction support groups you may find helpful.

 There is also a FibroAction online community where you can find out about news, events and ongoing research.